Example with custom stratification by isolate source

 The assay_by_var function can separate plots by an

-additional categorical variable by specifying facet_var
+additional categorical variable by specifying facet_by

 within the function.
-For example, we can split the Ciprofloxacin plot by
+For example, we can split the ciprofloxacin plot by

 isolation source like this:

-assay_by_var(pheno_table = salm_ast, antibiotic = "Ciprofloxacin", measure = "mic", colour_by = "pheno_eucast", facet_var = "Source")
+assay_by_var(pheno_table = salm_ast, pheno_drug = "Ciprofloxacin", measure = "mic", colour_by = "pheno_eucast", facet_by = "Source")

 Alternatively, because assay_by_var is a